 Bartow-Pell Mansion Museum.
 Photo: Julienne Schaer

-The lush, 52-acre Brooklyn Botanic Garden in Prospect Heights has more than 10,000 varieties of plants from all over the world, including hundreds of cherry trees from 26 different species and cultivars that bloom from late March through mid May.
+The lush 52-acre Brooklyn Botanic Garden in Prospect Heights has more than 18,000 varieties of plants from all over the world, including hundreds of cherry trees from 26 different species and cultivars that bloom from late March through mid May.
 Visitors can enjoy diverse events celebrating Japanese culture at the garden’s Sakura Matsuri festival, held one weekend each spring.
 The borough is also home to the massive Barclays Center arena, where clients can take in a concert or a Brooklyn Nets basketball game.

 Central Park.
 Photo: Christopher Postlewaite

-The borough's 843-acre (3,411,500-square-meter) Central Park stretches from 59th to 110th Streets.
-Some of the park’s many landmarks include Belvedere Castle, Bethesda Fountain, Bow Bridge and Tavern on the Green, a swanky restaurant that dates back to 1934 and has been featured in many films, including Arthur and Ghostbusters.
-Strawberry Fields, a tribute to John Lennon, is a must-see for fans of the Beatles and the park’s four-acre (16,187-square-meter) Hallett Nature Sanctuary is an ideal location to see wildflowers in bloom throughout the spring.
+World-famous Central Park includes landmarks like the newly restored Belvedere Castle, Bethesda Fountain, Bow Bridge and Tavern on the Green, a swanky restaurant that dates back to 1934 and has been featured in many films, including Arthur and Ghostbusters.
+Strawberry Fields, a tribute to John Lennon, is a must-see for fans of the Beatles, and the park’s four-acre (16,187-square-meter) Hallett Nature Sanctuary is an ideal location to see wildflowers in bloom throughout the spring.
 The Central Park Zoo is one of the oldest in the country and home to hundreds of animals, including chinstrap, gentoo, king and macaroni penguins.

 Solomon R. Guggenheim Museum.
 Photo: David Heald